-The sigma receptors comprise a pharmacologically defined family of membrane bound receptors that bind compounds from a variety of structural classes.
-The sigma-1 receptor is a 25 kDa protein that demonstrates stereoselectivity for (+)-benzomorphans and is known to promote cell survival (Hayashi and Su 2003; Hayashi and Su 2007; Tsai et al. 2009).
-The sigma-2 receptor is a 21.5 kDa protein that binds (+)-benzomorphans poorly and is significantly upregulated in rapidly proliferating tumors as compared to noncancerous tissue (Hellewell and Bowen 1990; Vilner et al. 1995; Wheeler et al. 2000).
-The presence of sigma-2 receptors has been validated in an extensive list of human and rodent cancer cell lines and tumors, and thus a ubiquitous role in cancer biology has been proposed (Wheeler et al. 2000; Mach et al. 2013).
+receptor is a 21.5-kDa protein that binds (+)-benzomorphans poorly and is significantly upregulated in rapidly proliferating tumors compared with noncancerous tissue (Hellewell and Bowen 1990; Vilner et al., 1995; Wheeler et al., 2000).
+The presence of sigma-2 receptors has been validated in an extensive list of human and rodent cancer cell lines and tumors, and thus a ubiquitous role in cancer biology has been proposed (Wheeler et al., 2000; Mach et al., 2013).

-Upon activation, the sigma-2 receptor induces apoptotic cell death (Crawford and Bowen 2002; Zeng et al. 2012; Zeng et al. 2014).
-A variety of pathways have been described in response to sigma-2 receptor activation, indicating that there exists more than one mechanism of sigma-2 receptor-induced cell death (Zeng et al. 2012).
-Further, discrete ligands induce independent apoptotic pathways even within a cell type, again suggesting the ability of the sigma-2 receptor to activate multiple signaling pathways (Crawford and Bowen 2002; Cassano et al. 2009; Zeng et al. 2012; Cesen et al. 2013).
+Upon activation, the sigma-2 receptor induces apoptotic cell death (Crawford and Bowen 2002; Zeng et al., 2012, 2014).
+A variety of pathways have been described in response to sigma-2 receptor activation, indicating that there exists more than one mechanism of sigma-2 receptor-induced cell death (Zeng et al., 2012).
+Furthermore, discrete ligands induce independent apoptotic pathways even within a cell type, again suggesting the ability of the sigma-2 receptor to activate multiple signaling pathways (Crawford and Bowen 2002; Cassano et al., 2009; Zeng et al., 2012; Česen et al., 2013).